13-Minute Yin Yoga Practice to Help You Put Yourself First

 And you'll still have 1,430 minutes left in the day.

-You can't avoid sadness and trauma, but your practice can help you move from pain to peace.
+And help you move from pain to peace.

 Stretch into stillness to find relief.